cthoyt/cthoyt.github.io/_posts/2026/2026-08-27-reviewing-sssom.md

 ## Classification of Review Workflows

-The main goal of this post is to present several different workflows and strategies for reviewing both manually curated semantic mappings and predicted semantic mappings in the
-[Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom/) format.
+The main goal of this post is to present several different workflows and strategies for reviewing both manually curated semantic mappings and automatically generated semantic mappings in the [Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom/) format.